Aegrah/PANIX/README.md

 ![](https://i.imgur.com/waxVImv.png)
 # Publications and Resources
-Publications in which ALPHA is leveraged:
+Publications in which PANIX is leveraged:

 - [Linux Detection Engineering - The Basics of Linux Persistence](link) (will be published soon...)
 - [Linux Detection Engineering - Beyond the Basics of Linux Persistence](link) (will be published soon...)